 Copy Link

 First, we trace the origins of a claim and analyze its full context.
-Then we find and cite the primary source of information to debunk it.
+Then, we try to find and cite the best primary source of information (first-hand information) to debunk it.

 Once we have evidence, we assess how reliable we believe the claim is and draft a report based on our findings.
 We also detail the path we followed to find our evidence.
 This is how we write our fact-check reports.
 Once it passes all levels of editorial review, we publish our findings.